 alk is cheap?
-Well, not anymore.
+Well not anymore!
 When people speak about the design of innovative spaces in libraries that foster collaborative learning, spaces where people from different disciplines come together to share knowledge, it all sounds very promising.
-But in an almost Orwellian fashion, we must get rid of books and paper, often the bulletin boards too (my boss told me they are now called “free speech areas” and we had a good laugh), in order to encourage more modern forms of learning and social engagement involving video touch screens and social media, specialized furniture, and maker-spaces.
-From what I have been reading, some of it seeming to be more technology-for-technology’s sake. . . kinetic hand-gesture and brainstorming apps,18 and the like.
+But in an almost Orwellian fashion, we must get rid of books and paper, the bulletin boards (“free speech areas”) too, in order to encourage more modern and carefully monitored forms of social engagement involving video touch screens, specialized furniture, and maker-spaces.
+From what I have been reading, some of it seeming to be more technology-for-technology’s sake. . . kinetic hand-gesture and brainstorming apps,31 and the like.

 From a traditional librarian standpoint, much of this may make no sense at all.
-No one has come into my library asking for these things in recent years, but they have asked for books–especially “book” books.
+No one has come into my library asking for these things in recent years, but they have asked books–especially “book” books.

 Let’s talk about collaboration.
 How are we to get people to collaborate?
 And once they do, how does this fulfill our educational mission as academic librarians?
 At the end of the day, are we not left with little more than tables, chairs and computers?
-And within the new “learning commons” is a librarian marooned at a tiny transparent stand-up desk (affording maximum accessibility to a librarian–why do patrons need access to one’s body?
-What’s wrong with a study desk like other professional have?), amid people who are socializing, watching videos, sipping lattes from the library’s cafe, chatting on their cell phones, earbuds or laptops buzzing, some sleeping / snoring on our comfortable couches.19 Are we to be listening in on semi-private conversations, waiting for an opportunity to jump in the minute someone seems to have an information need?
-Embedded in our own commons area, how aggressive should we be?
-(There is definitely a line between exceptional public service and pestering people–one has to be aware of body language and nuances to know when someone wants help.)
-What is our new professional model in these hybrid social/study environments?
-What are best practices?
+And within the new “learning commons” is a librarian marooned at a tiny transparent stand-up desk amid people who are socializing, watching videos, sipping lattes from the library’s cafe, chatting on their cell phones, earbuds or laptops buzzing, some sleeping / snoring on our comfortable couches?
+Are we to be listening in on semi-private conversations, waiting for any opportunity to jump in the minute someone seems to have an information need?